 Lumacaftor in clinical trials

-Vertex conducted two studies called TRAFFIC and TRANSPORT to evaluate both lumacaftor and kalydeco, which produced encouraging results as a combined therapy.
-The combo therapy was able to improve patients’ mucus clearance, which reduces the risk of inflammation in the lungs.
-However, despite the ability of lumacaftor to improve lung function in combination with kalydeco, the same was not verified in patients administered with only lumacaftor.
+Vertex conducted two randomized, double-blind, placebo-controlled 24-week clinical trials called TRAFFIC (NCT01807923) and TRANSPORT (NCT01807949) in 1,108 CF patients, 12 years and older, with two copies of the F508del mutation to evaluate the effect of lumacaftor and ivacaftor.
+Both trials demonstrated that lumacaftor (400 or 600 mg) taken in combination with ivacaftor (250 mg) every morning, and 250 mg of ivacaftor taken alone at night for six months improved lung function.
+The combo therapy, called Orkambi, was able to improve patients’ mucus clearance, which reduces the risk of inflammation in the lungs.
+However, despite the ability of lumacaftor to improve lung function in combination with ivacaftor, the same was not verified in patients given lumacaftor alone.